Department of Physical Therapy Chairperson: Allison Hyngstrom P.T., Ph.D.

 - The sequence of courses in the professional phase begins in August of each academic year.

-Advanced Placement (AP) and/or International Baccalaureate (IB) credits may be applied toward D.P.T. pre-requisite courses with the exception of CHEM 1002 and PHYS 1002.
-These two pre-requisite courses must be completed at an accredited 4-year institution.
+Advanced Placement (AP) and/or International Baccalaureate (IB) credits may be applied toward D.P.T. prerequisite courses with the exception of CHEM 1002 and PHYS 1002.
+These two pre-requisite courses must be completed at the college level for a letter grade.
 Note: AP and IB credits awarded by MU are credit-bearing only and are not included in grade point average (GPA) calculations.

 Marquette students who were not admitted as freshmen may apply to transfer into the program.
 Further details of entrance requirements are available from Marquette’s Office of Undergraduate Admissions.